2025 - 2026 Catalog

 BA 211 Z | Principles Of Financial Accounting | 4.00 Credits |

-Quarters Offered: Fall Imparts an understanding of the purpose of accounting, common financial statement items, and the principles of internal controls.
+Quarters Offered: Summer, Fall, Spring Imparts an understanding of the purpose of accounting, common financial statement items, and the principles of internal controls.
 Focuses on recording the impact of economic events on account balances using U.S. Generally Accepted Accounting Principles, and the creation and analysis of financial statements to aid in external decision making. |

 ||